 If you run an NFT project and want to support a charity, get in touch with us for assistance.

 For many mission-driven organizations, a single major gift from an NFT project can be a game-changer.
-Small nonprofits, especially, can even double their annual operating budget with one six-figure donation.
+In particular, smaller nonprofits can significantly grow their operating budgets thanks to crypto and NFT-related charitable giving.

 Here are four of the ways that NFTs can help support nonprofits: